toptal/picasso/.changeset/poor-needles-raise.md

 ---
 ### Section
-- white background for bordered and withHeaderBar variants
+- added white background for `bordered` and `withHeaderBar` variants